tutek1/DTLabs/06_AI-BeehaveSteering/lab06.md

 > - `after_run()` - called after it ticks and returns `SUCCESS` or `FAILURE`

-Let's complete it.
+Let's go ahead and finish it.
 First, we need to get the **current index of the patrol point**.
 To do this, we need to interface with the **Blackboard**, where we store this index.
 ```GDScript
 var patrol_point_idx : int = blackboard.get_value(GroundEnemyBH.BB_VAR.PATROL_POINT_IDX)
 ```